-Authority to defer or revoke admission before matriculation rests with the area Admission Review Committee, composed of the area senior admissions officer, the cognizant academic dean (or his or her designee), and a representative from Campus and Student Life.
-Admission may be deferred or revoked for fraud, misrepresentation, material omission of fact, dishonesty, violation of University standards in the application for admission, violation of University academic standards, or any other pre-matriculation misconduct.
+Authority to defer or revoke admission before matriculation rests with the area Admission Review Committee, composed of the area senior admissions officer or chair of the admissions committee (or his or her designee), the cognizant academic dean (or his or her designee), and a representative from Campus and Student Life.
+Admission may be deferred or revoked for fraud, misrepresentation, material omission of fact, dishonesty, violation of University standards in the application for admission, violation of University academic standards, or any other prematriculation misconduct.

-Generally, the person bringing the allegation of misconduct first will discuss the allegation with the senior admissions officer of the academic area of the accused student (or his or her designee []).
+Generally, the person bringing the allegation of misconduct first will discuss the allegation with the senior admissions officer or chair of the admission committee of the academic area of the accused student (or his or her designee []).
 The complainant must maintain the strict confidentiality of the allegation of misconduct.
-The area senior admissions officer will notify the admitted student of the allegad infraction and request a prompt written response to the allegation.
-Based on the inquiry and in consultation with the Vice President for Campus and Student Life/Dean of Students in the University

-(or his or her designee), the senior admissions officer has the discretion and authority to dismiss the complaint, resolve the complaint informally with the parties, or refer the complaint to the area Admission Review Committee.
+The area senior admissions officer or admission committee chair will notify the admitted student of the alleged infraction, request a prompt written response to the allegation, and otherwise gather and review germane information.
+Based on the inquiry and in consultation with the Dean of Students in the University (or his or her designee), the senior admissions officer or admissions committee chair has the discretion and authority to dismiss the complaint, resolve the complaint informally, or refer the complaint to the area Admission Review Committee.